achyuthask/baskasn10/README.md

 technology used react js ,css ,java script, html ,react bootsratp

 # we used use state and use effect and api calling and form handling and css
-# it is a food search where we can search you can view in car dview in differnt types
+# it is a food search where we can search you can view in card view in differnt types